-- 1. Replacement of dry cleaning technology that uses perchloroethylene by visiting dry cleaners, discussing the program, assisting with required paperwork, and completing the final visit after new machine installation.
-Guidelines for this program are outlined in separate documents and posted on the PPA Partnership SharePoint. - 2.
-Promoting awareness of the national mercury thermostat takeback program at appropriate businesses.
+- Replacement of dry-cleaning technology that uses perchloroethylene by visiting dry cleaners, discussing the program, assisting with required paperwork, and completing the final visit after new machine installations.
+Guidelines for this program are outlines in separate documents and posted on the PPA Partnership SharePoint. - Degreasers in parts washing systems in the automotive repair sector by visiting automotive repair facilities, discussing the program, assisting with required paperwork, and completing the final visit after new machine installation.
+Guidelines for this program are outlines in separate documents and posted on the PPA Partnership SharePoint.